jamesericdavidson/jamesdavidson.xyz/content/software-projects.md

 ### Credits {#map-symbols-credits}

 The respective module was taught by Mark Dixon and Liz Stuart, whose approach to teaching made learning to program a joy.

-# More projects coming soon...

-I'm gradually making more projects public on GitLab!

 # Copyright Notices {#copyright-notices}